devtools::install_github('joon3216/funpark')

 Case 1: nodal

-is the dataset in SMPracticals
+nodal is the dataset in SMPracticals package where:

 See here for more information.